apache/pulsar/site2/docs/functions-package.md

 >
 > - To check whether the image starts up or not, use the command `docker ps`.

+## Run Pulsar cluster in k8s

+For how to deploy Pulsar cluster in the k8s environment, please refer to [here](https://pulsar.apache.org/docs/en/helm-overview/).

 # Java

 This example demonstrates how to package a function in Java.

 > **Note**
 >
-> This example assumes that you have [run a standalone Pulsar in Docker](#prerequisite) successfully.
+> This example assumes that you have [run a standalone Pulsar in Docker](#Run Pulsar cluster in Docker) successfully.

 1. Create a new maven project with a pom file.